aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 This project contains packages to simulate three behaviors for a pet like robot.
 The pet like robot will move in an obstacles free arena, interacting with a ball which from time to time appears in the environment.

 # <a name="S-Sofar"></a>Software Architecture
 The three robot behaviors are described by the following states: it can move around randomly, it can play, interacting with a big green ball, and it goes in a predetermined position for resting, when tired.
 The three states are governed using two nested finite state machines, which define the transitions from one state to another.
-For the knowledge representation, three diagrams are implemented: one for the robot and the ball respectively state machine and one representing all the relevant components of this simulation.
+For the knowledge representation, five diagrams are implemented: one for the robot and the ball respectively state machine and one representing all the relevant components of this simulation.

 * [The Activity Diagram](#SA-AD)
 * [The Robot State Machine Diagram](#SA-SSMD)